 If you’re planning a trip to Melbourne at any stage during your lifetime, it’s important you book everything in advance.
 The hotels near station pier melbourne are often booked up for months, tours are often filled up and restaurants are even busy on weekdays.
 In fact, when it comes to eating in Melbourne my advice would be: Go hungry.
 There are just too many delicious choices to worry about being “full” at any time.
 I recently spent a couple of weeks eating and drinking my way through the city and despite my very best efforts (I’m talking serious, three-meals-a-day commitment), I feel like I only just scooped off the first tasty layer of Melbourne’s food scene.
+I would love to live in Melbourne one day.
+Imagine all you would be able to experience if you were able to call this place your home.
+I’ve even taken it upon myself to do a quick search into something like Jim’s Conveyancing Melbourne, as getting some advice about buying property would help me out in the future.
+But until then, let these visits continue.

 It’s important to know that you need to book ahead even for a weeknight – although some places don’t allow bookings so you’ll just have to hope for the best.
 On weekends and public holidays, you’ll need to arrive at breakfast spots as they open if you’re hoping for a table.
 Also note that tipping is not required in Australia the way it is here in SA.